Industry Practitioners Perspectives on AI Model Quality: Perceptions, Challenges, and Solutions: Research Design

-We engage professionals in AI-based software projects, encompassing a broad spectrum of roles within this domain.
-The initial pool of participants is derived from our personal contacts within various software organizations.
-To augment this group, we extend our search to networking events and use referrals from our initial interviewees.
-This approach results in a diverse cohort of 15 interviewees, each representing a distinct organization, as seen in Table~\ref{tab:participants}.
-Our interviewees are from different geographical regions including Singapore, China, Canada, and the United States.
-They possess varying levels of experience in AI and are affiliated with organizations of different sizes, further enriching the breadth of perspectives in our study.
+We recruit AI professionals with at least 2 years of industry experience, covering various roles.
+The initial pool of participants is derived from our personal contacts within various companies.
+To augment this group, we extend our search to referrals from our initial interviewees using snowball sampling~\cite{goodman1961snowball}.
+This approach yields a diverse cohort of 15 interviewees, each from a distinct company, with demographics as detailed in Table~\ref{tab:participants}.
+Their experience ranges from 2 to 7 years (median = 4), spanning five countries (Singapore, China, Canada, the United States, and Australia), companies from startups to multinational enterprises, and diverse AI-related roles (e.g., data engineers, algorithm engineers, industry-based researchers) across domains such as finance, information technology, and e-commerce.

-Given the widespread adoption of AI systems and the emergence of numerous specialized roles, our objective is to ensure a representative sample encompassing various AI-related positions.
-These positions include engineers, industry researchers and industry scientists.
-Their expertise spans various AI-related tasks, encompassing general machine learning (ML) development, algorithmic design, and specific domains like natural language processing (NLP) and computer vision (CV).
-Additionally, some focus on more specific areas such as detecting vulnerabilities in open-source software (OSS) using AI, applying ML techniques to business challenges, conducting data science tasks, testing AI algorithms on cutting-edge GPUs, and more.